Last updated: 25 Jun 2021

 - Communicate with you and other individuals;

-- Make assessments and take decisions, including whether to provide you with our products and services and on what terms.
+- Make assessments and take decisions, including whether to provide you with our products and services, on what terms and the likelihood of non-disclosure.
 For further information, see Automated Decision Making;

 - Process payments when you purchase a product or service and any refunds;

-- Provide our products and services, including insurance administration, taking payment, making changes where requested or necessary, managing renewal, claims assessment, settlement and dispute resolution, carrying out clinical assessments and supporting clinical improvements and the provision of apps and other technologies, e.g. MyAviva;
+- Provide our products and services, including insurance administration, taking payment, making changes where requested or necessary, claims assessment, settlement and dispute resolution and the provision of our apps and other technologies e.g. MyAviva;

-- Manage relationships with third parties, e.g. brokers and service providers;
+- Manage relationships with third parties, e.g. advisers and service providers;

 - Prevent, detect and investigate fraud and other crime, including by carrying out fraud, sanctions and anti-money laundering checks.
 For further information see Fraud and Other Financial Crime;

 - Improve our products and services, provide staff training and maintain information security, including by recording and monitoring telephone calls;

 - Provide marketing information and run promotions in accordance with preferences you have expressed.
 For further information see the section on Marketing;

 - Conduct customer analysis, market research and focus groups, including customer segmentation, campaign planning, creating promotional materials, gathering customer feedback and customer satisfaction surveys;